jf-lab/jflab/README.md

 - To build locally, please follow all the steps below.
 - To only work from Github/Netlify, start at Step 3.

-1. macOS, GNU/Linux, Unix (sorry windows...)
+1. macOS, GNU/Linux, Unix (doesn't work as well on Windows, but might work depending on your set-up)
 2. [Jekyll](https://jekyllrb.com/docs/installation/) Static Pages Generator
     - please follow the instructions carefully to download prerequisites (Ruby, RubyGems, GCC/Make)
     - once you have these working: